Fireworks Over The Detroit River

 Saturday Night Fireworks | Mackinaw City

-Few places in Michigan offer a fireworks viewing experience quite like Mackinaw City, where you can watch the show with the Mackinac Bridge as a backdrop.
+Few places in Michigan offer a fireworks setting quite like Mackinaw City.

 Tuesday &Amp; Friday Night Fireworks - Mackinaw City, Michigan - Fireworks Displays